top of page

 Love Feasts and the Lord's Table

 Paul warned that those who partook unworthily faced judgment because they denied reconciliation (1 Cor.
 11:27–32).
-He was not speaking about abstract confession but about repairing relationships.
+He was speaking about a failure to discern the body of Christ expressed through selfishness, division, and disregard for fellow believers.
 Communion calls the church to a holy realism: unity must be lived, not imagined.
 To share the Lord's Table while harboring division is to eat the symbols of grace without embracing the life they signify.

 A man in a beige robe offers a cup to another's hand in a dimly lit room.
 Wooden table with plates, bread, and herbs.
 Calm atmosphere.